Renting Out Your Kissimmee Property: Long-Term vs. Short-Term Rentals

 - Steady monthly rental income

-- Fewer expenses for cleaning and utilities
+- Lower expenses for cleaning and utilities

-- Lower turnover, reducing marketing costs
+- Fewer turnovers, reducing marketing costs

 - More passive investment compared to vacation rentals